 In order to have your infant or child baptized at St. Mary's Church you will need to complete a Baptismal Preparation Form and return it to the parish office.
 The next step is to set up an appointment with Father Baer (301) 292-0527 (please bring in your completed Baptismal Preparation form.)
 Next, you will need to choose two sponsors/godparents (at least one godparent must be Catholic).
 The Catholic sponsor must provide us with a letter of good standing from his/her current parish.
-Then, if you haven't attended with a previous child, parents must attend a Baptismal class with Father Baer, (301) 292-0527 Ext. #101.
-Finally, a date of baptism will be set up with Father Baer or one of our deacons that is convenient for both parties involved.
+Then, if this is your first child, parents must attend a Baptismal class with Father Plummer, (301) 292-0527 Ext. #101.
+Finally, a date of baptism will be set up with Father Plummer or one of our deacons that is convenient for both parties involved.

 For more information on Baptism, please click this LINK.

 Catholics believe the Eucharist, or Communion, is both a sacrifice and a meal.
 We believe in the real presence of Jesus, who died for our sins.
 As we receive Christ's Body and Blood, we also are nourished spiritually and brought closer to God.

 Please contact Miss Ellienne Planchet, Director of Religious Education (301) 292-0527 Ext. #104 if you would like information on receiving the Sacrament of First Communion.

 Guidelines from the USCCB on who can receive Communion, please click this LINK.